Hamburger

 Permissible.

-Maximum duration in case of indefinite-term contract: 240 calendar days for senior top managers; 180 calendar days for other managers, highly qualified or complex jobs, jobs of trust and those looking for their first job or who are long-term unemployed; and 90 calendar days for other employees.
+Maximum duration in case of indefinite-term contract: 240 calendar days for senior top managers; 180 calendar days for other managers, highly qualified or complex jobs, jobs of trust and those looking for their 1st job or who are long-term unemployed; and 90 calendar days for other employees.

 Maximum duration in case of fixed-term and open-term contracts: 30 days for contracts whose duration is equal to or longer than 6 months, and 15 calendar days otherwise.